tangodata/mundialarchives/2016-rules-en-Asia-Cup.md

 ### About the Management

-1. The Asian Championship is organized by Buenos Aires City Government of Culture Secretary Federacion Japonesa Tango Argentina and Latina co.
+1. The Asian Championship is organized by Buenos Aires City Government of Culture Secretary, Federacion Japonesa Tango Argentina, and Latina co.
 Ltd.
-2. The championship in Asia will be cosponsored by The embassy of Argentine in Japan.
+2. The championship in Asia will be co-sponsored by The Embassy of Argentine in Japan.
 3. The cooperated company of The Asian championship will be published here.
 4. The Committee disclaims responsibility for any delays or unforeseen contingencies that may arise, regardless of cause, at the moment contestants are due to perform in the different rounds.
 5. The Committee reserves the right to capture or record on film, be that totally or partially, Championship performances throughout all the stages, for promotion or sales ends, without having to make any payment to any person or organization for such resolve.
 This provision also accounts for any photographic material published and/or utilized for promotion, advertisement, or any other purpose the Management may decide on.